Jyoti (1981 film)

-Jyoti is a 1981 Indian Hindi-language drama film, produced and directed by Pramod Chakravarty, and written by Sachin Bhaumick.
+Jyoti is a 1981 Indian Hindi-language action drama film, produced and directed by Pramod Chakravarty, and written by Sachin Bhowmick.
+The film is a remake of the 1975 Bengali film Swayamsiddha, which itself is based on Manilal Banerjee's eponymous novel.
 It stars Jeetendra and Hema Malini, with music composed by Bappi Lahiri.
-The film is based on the Bengali novel Swayamsiddha by Manilal Banerjee.

 Plot

 Niranjan Pratap Singh is the stepson of a Zamindar and the real son of Ranimaa Sunanda.
 He is also the sole heir to the property of the Zamindar, as his elder stepbrother, Govind is drug-induced to the point of senility.
 When Gauri opposes Niranjan's ruthlessness against fellow-villagers, the Zamindar, angered by her intrusion, complains to her father, Vedji.
 The Zamindar's anger is subdued when he actually speaks to Gauri and ends up admiring her and asking her hand in marriage for his son, Niranjan.
 But Sunanda will not hear of her son marrying a poor villager's daughter, and she convinces him that Gauri should marry Govind.
 Although her father is opposed to his daughter marrying a senile man, Gauri accepts Govind and marries him.
 She finds out that she and Govind have no status in the household, which is run on the whims and fancies of Sunanda, her maid, Chintamani, and Niranjan.
 Niranjan is misguided by a dancer, Mallika, and Amirchand, who are after his wealth.
 Gauri must now decide whether to have her own life, or be chained to a senile half-child half-man.